TaitoUnited/taito-cli/docs/tutorial/04-version-control.md

 ### 4.2 Feature branches

-Using feature branches is optional, but they are recommended to be used at least in the following situations:
+Feature branches are handy especially in the following situations:

 * **Making changes to existing production functionality**: Use feature branches and pull-requests for code reviews.
 This will decrease the likelyhood that the change will brake something in production.
 It is also easier to keep the release log clean by using separate feature branches.
 * **A new project team member**: Use pull-requests for code reviews.
 This way you can help the new developer in getting familiar with the coding conventions and application logic of the project.